NVIDIA/NVFlare/docs/examples/hello_numpy.rst

 You've successfully built and run your first numpy federated learning system.
 You now have a decent grasp of the main FL concepts, and are ready to start exploring how NVIDIA FLARE can be applied to many other tasks.

-The full `source code <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-numpy-sag>`_ for this exercise can be found in ``examples/hello-numpy-sag``.
+The full `configuration <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-numpy-sag>`_ for this exercise can be found in ``examples/hello-numpy-sag``, with the client and server components implemented in the `nvflare/app-common/np <https://github.com/NVIDIA/NVFlare/tree/main/nvflare/app_common/np>`_ folder of the NVFlare code tree.